M4rtinK/universal-components/docs/api_spec.rst

     The default value is true.

+**wrapMode** : enumeration
+    Set this property to wrap the text to the TextEdit item's width.
+The text will only wrap if an explicit width has been set.

+    - **TextEdit.NoWrap** - no wrapping will be performed.
+If the text contains insufficient newlines, then implicitWidth will exceed a set width.
+    - **TextEdit.WordWrap** - wrapping is done on word boundaries only.
+If a word is too long, implicitWidth will exceed a set width.
+    - **TextEdit.WrapAnywhere** - wrapping is done at any point on a line, even if it occurs in the middle of a word.
+    - **TextEdit.Wrap** - if possible, wrapping occurs at a word boundary; otherwise it will occur at the appropriate point on the line, even in the middle of a word.

+    The default is **TextEdit.NoWrap**.
+If you set a width, consider using **TextEdit.Wrap**.

+**selectByMouse** : bool
+    If true, the user can use the mouse to select text in some platform-specific way.

+    NOTE: The selectByMouse property has no effect on Sailfish OS, but can be safely set for compatibility purposes.

+    The default value is false.

 TODO: The *assured* API currently provided by UC for the **TextArea** is quite basic at the moment and it would be a good idea to extend it in the future - while keeping requirements realistic given backend variations.